Important Dates for Big Climb Seattle 2018

 All donations from the Big Climb help support the mission of LLS: To cure leukemia, lymphoma, Hodgkin's Disease and myeloma, and to help improve the quality of life of patients and their families.
 Each day, LLS sponsored researchers come closer to our goal of finding a cure.
 LLS is currently funding 10 research projects at the Fred Hutchinson Cancer Research Center and University of Washington Medical Center.

 How the $150 fundraising requirement works: All participants 18 and over must raise $150 by the fundraising deadline.
 All participants under 18 must raise $100 by the fundraising deadline.
-Any participants who have not reached their fundraising minimum by the deadline will not be allowed to participate in future Big Climbs.
+Any participants who have not reached their fundraising minimum by the deadline of April 13, 2018 will not be allowed to participate in future Big Climbs.

 Note to 2017 participants who DID NOT fundraise the minimum: If you were a participant in the 2017 Big Climb 31 and didn't reach your fundraising minimum by the fundraising deadline, you will not be allowed to participate in Big Climb 2018.
 If you did not meet your fundraising minimum in 2017 and register for the Big Climb 2018, you will be unregistered, notified you've been unregistered and refunded the registration fee, minus the cost of online processing.